terencero/vuejs.org/src/v2/style-guide/index.md

 ### Multi-attribute elements <sup data-p="b">strongly recommended</sup>
+>## @ZORO Exception
+  Agree, but attributes will span multiple lines when line exceeds 110 characters.

 **Elements with multiple attributes should span multiple lines, with one attribute per line.**

 In JavaScript, splitting objects with multiple properties over multiple lines is widely considered a good convention, because it's much easier to read.
 Our templates and [JSX](../guide/render-function.html#JSX) deserve the same consideration.